Athooh/ascii-art-web/README.md

 The file imports three packages:
 - `fmt`: Provides functions for formatting text, such as printing to the console.
 - `net/http`: Provides HTTP client and server implementations.
 - `handler "web/handlers"`: Imports the handlers package from the web directory and aliases it as `handler`.
-This package presumably contains custom HTTP handlers.
+The package presumably contains custom HTTP handlers.

 #### Main Function